-The Board of Trustees comprises a group of elected and co-opted parent and community representatives, an elected staff representative, an elected student representative, and the principal.
+Our current Board of Trustees comprises a group of elected parent and community representatives, an elected staff representative, an elected student representative, and the principal.
 We are very fortunate that our Trustees bring a wide range of professional and life skills to their governance role.

 Mrs Virginia Bishop - Board member

 Originally a trained and registered secondary school teacher, my career journey to date has seen me gain significant experience in senior and executive operational and strategic leadership roles across private and public enterprises.